irmen/prog8/docs/source/syntaxreference.rst

       take care of that yourself.
 The program will just start running from whatever state the machine is in when the program was launched.
     - ``force_output`` (in a block) will force the block to be outputted in the final program.
-      Can be useful to make sure some data is generated that would otherwise be discarded because it's not referenced (such as sprite data).
+      Can be useful to make sure some data is generated that would otherwise be discarded because the compiler thinks it's not referenced (such as sprite data)
     - ``align_word`` (in a block) will make the assembler align the start address of this block on a word boundary in memory (so, an even memory address).
     - ``align_page`` (in a block) will make the assembler align the start address of this block on a page boundary in memory (so, the LSB of the address is 0).